Erastuskanyatta/Introduction-to-PHP/index.md

 if(condition) -This is where we will put our condition that the code will follow so that it can get executed.

 echo"Code to be executed only if the condition is true"; - The output to be executed is located here.
-This part is always inside the carrybraces.
+This part is always inside the carry braces.

 Example: